saif-mal1k/Salesforce-Notes/APEX-notes/chapter 6 Apex Triggers/README.md

 </tr>
 <tr>
 <td>new</td>
 <td>Returns a list of the new versions of the sObject records.
-This sObject list is only available in insert, update, and undelete triggers, and the records can only be modified in before triggers.</td>
+This sObject list is only available in <b>insert, update, and undelete triggers, and the records can only be modified in before triggers.</b></td>
 </tr>
 <tr>
 <td>newMap</td>
-<td>A map of IDs to the new versions of the sObject records.This map is only available in before update, after insert, after update, and after undelete triggers.</td>
+<td>A map of IDs to the new versions of the sObject records.This map is only available in <b>before update, after insert, after update, and after undelete triggers.</b></td>
 </tr>
 <tr>
 <td>old</td>
-<td>Returns a list of the old versions of the sObject records.This sObject list is only available in update and delete triggers.</td>
+<td>Returns a list of the old versions of the sObject records.This sObject list is only available in <b>update and delete triggers.</b></td>
 </tr>
 <tr>
 <td>oldMap</td>
-<td>A map of IDs to the old versions of the sObject records.This map is only available in update and delete triggers.</td>
+<td>A map of IDs to the old versions of the sObject records.This map is only available in <b>update and delete triggers.</b></td>
 </tr>
 <tr>
 <td>operationType</td>